liquity/bold/README.md

 When a borrower adds their Trove to a batch, there is a trust assumption: they expect the batch manager to manage interest rates well and not incur excessive adjustment fees.
 However, the manager can commit in advance to a maximum update frequency when they register by passing a `_minInterestRateChangePeriod`.

 Generally is expected that competent batch managers will build good reputations and attract borrowers.
 Malicious or poor managers will likely end up with empty batches in the long-term.

+### Batch invariants

+Batch Troves are intended to be fundamentally equivalent to individual Troves.
+That is, if individual Trove A and batch Trove B have identical state at a given time (such as coll, debt, stake, accrued interest, etc) - then they would also have identical state after both undergoing the same operation (coll/debt adjustment, application of interest, receiving a redistribution gain).

+Also, since batches are modelled as "virtual Troves", equivalences between a Batch and an equivalent individual Trove hold across identical operations.

+A thorough description of these batch Trove invariants is found in the [properties and invariants](https://docs.google.com/spreadsheets/d/1WKEwXsmo_lwVWuJvcy3NmVh0IYogPQ-Z2Ab64HuJzkU/edit?usp=sharing) sheet in yellow.

 ## Collateral branch shutdown